modular-magician/puppet-google-storage/README.md

   example.com, the entity would be domain-example.com.

 ##### default_object_acl[]/entity_id
+Output only.
 The ID for the entity

 ##### default_object_acl[]/generation
 Output only.
 The content generation of the object, if applied to an object.